csg02/Word-counter-bot/README.md

 ## Get started
 ```
-Just fill in the config.json Token field with your bot token
+Just fill in the config.json Token field with your bot token and the Prefix field with your desired command prefix.
 ```